-The badge of Machine Gun Instructor will be worn in the same manner as an Instructor's badge until the N.C.
-Officer fails to re-qualify or relinquishes the rating.
+The badge of Machine Gun Instructor will be worn in the same manner as an Instructor's Badge until the N.C.
+Officer fails to requalify or relinquishes the rating.
 N.C.
-Officers also qualified Military Training Instructors will wear that badge and not the Machine Gun Instructor badge.
+Officers also qualifying as Military Training Instructors will wear that badge and not the Machine Gun Instructor badge.

-28. Medals.-To be worn on the cloth tunic or khaki drill tunic when the latter is worn as Review order or when walking out on Sundays or landing at Church parties.
-Medals will be worn in the order laid down in K.R. & A.I., suspended from a single bar.
-The bar will be attached by threading through small holes pierced in the Cloth Tunic, Blue Serge Tunic, and Service Dress Jacket, and eyelet holes worked in the Khaki Drill Tunic.
+28. Medals.-To be worn on the khaki drill tunic when the latter is worn in Order or when walking out on Sundays, with Church parties.
+Medals will be worn in order laid down in K.R. & A.I., suspended by a single bar.
+The bar will be attached by a through small holes pierced in the Collar, Blue Serge Tunic, and Service Dress, just above the eyelet holes worked in the Khaki Drill.
 The position of the bar containing the medals will be:-

-Cloth Tunic.-Upper edge of bar to be midway between 1st and 2nd buttons of Tunic, the inner edge of the senior decoration or medal commencing one inch inwards from the line of the ends of the button holes.
-The outer ribbon will be half an inch clear of sleeve seam.
+Cloth Tunic.-Upper edge of bar to be in a way between 1st and 2nd buttons, and the inner edge of the senior decoration or medal commencing one inch inwards from the line of the ends of the buttons.
+The outer ribbon will be half an inch from the sleeve seam.
 The bar will be horizontal.

-Service Dress (Blue or Khaki).-To be attached to the garment immediately above the medal ribbons so as to cover them.
+Service Dress (Blue or Khaki).-To be sewn to the garment immediately above the medal ribbons so as to cover them.

-Khaki Drill Tunic.-Bar with medals to replace the medal ribbon bar.
+Khaki Drill Tunic.-Bar with medals to be in the medal ribbon bar.

-The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals are in line with the lower edge of the Medal having the largest number of clasps.
-In this case there will be not less than $\frac{1}{4}$ in. from the uppermost clasp to the top of the Ribbon having the largest number of clasps.
+The length of Ribbons is to be so regulated that the lower edge of the Decorations and Medals will be in line with the lower edge of the Medal, the largest number of clasps.
+In this case, the bar will be not less than $\frac{1}{2}$ in. from the upper clasp to the top of the Ribbon having the largest number of clasps.

-If no clasps are worn the lower edges of the Decorations and Medals are to be in line with the lower edge of the British War Medal, which medal is to be suspended from a ribbon $1\frac{1}{2}$ ins. in length.
+If no clasps are worn the lower edges of the Decorations and Medals are to be in line with the lower edge of the British War Medal, which is to be suspended from a ribbon $1\frac{1}{2}$ ins. in length.

-When Medals cannot, on account of their number be suspended so as to be freely seen, they are to overlap, the senior Medal or Decoration showing in full.
+When Medals cannot, on account of their number, be suspended so as to be freely seen, they will overlap, the senior Medal or Decoration showing in full.

-29. Medal Ribbons.-Will be sewn on the blue serge tunic and service dress jacket.
-On the khaki drill tunic, ribbons will be worn on a bar or bars.
+29. Medal Ribbons.-Will be sewn on the serge tunic and service dress jacket.
+On the khaki drill tunic, ribbons will be worn on a bar or a through small holes.
 The ribbons are to be half an inch in length.
-Ribbons will not be worn for training other than that necessary for the purposes of ceremonial drill.
-The ribbons will be sewn on in proper sequence, the senior decoration or medal commencing from the inner edge of the top row; they will not overlap and when there is not sufficient room to wear them in one row they will be worn in two or more rows, the bottom edge of the lowest row being half an inch above the upper edge of the pocket with a quarter of an inch interval between rows.
-The ribbons will be sewn centrally above the button of the pocket flap but there will be a space of not less than 1 inch between the outer ribbon and the sleeve seam.
-When two or more rows are worn, the upper rows will be completed first.
-When there is a less number of ribbons in the second or subsequent rows, the shorter rows will be arranged centrally above the button of the pocket flap.
+Ribbons will not be worn for training other than necessary for the purposes of ceremonial.
+The ribbons will be sewn on in proper sequence, senior decoration or medal commencing from the inner edge of the top row; they will not overlap, and when there is not sufficient room to wear them in one row they will be worn in two or more rows, the bottom edge of the lowest row being half an inch above the upper edge of the pocket with a quarter of an inch interval between rows.
+The ribbons will be sewn centrally above the button of the pocket, but there will be a space of not less than $\frac{1}{2}$ in. between the outer ribbon and the sleeve seam.
+When two or more rows are worn, the upper row will be completed first.
+When there is a number of ribbons in the second or subsequent rows, the shorter rows will be arranged centrally above the button of the pocket flap.